seanstaggsQU/EarthboundNativePublic/README.md

 # EarthBound Native

-A fan-made rebuild of EarthBound that runs natively on Windows, macOS, or Linux — no emulator required.
-The goal is to recreate the original SNES game faithfully, with a handful of modern, optional quality-of-life extras layered on top.
+A fan-made rebuild of EarthBound that runs natively on Windows, macOS, or Linux without emulation.

 You'll need your own EarthBound (USA) ROM file.
-No copyrighted game data is included in this download — the game builds everything it needs from your own ROM, locally, the first time it runs.
-Nothing is uploaded anywhere.
+No copyrighted game data is included in this download.

 # Setup